Frequently Asked Questions (Faculty)

 What if a student misses class because of an elevator breakdown?

 Elevator breakdowns or other short-term barriers may present access barriers for students with mobility disabilities.
 Students may miss critical course information, be unable to take scheduled exams, pop quizzes, or be unable to give presentations.
 This is a no-fault situation in many respects, but the University still assumes the responsibility of equal access.
 In such instances, the student should contact the instructor as soon as possible.
 He or she should request assistance in obtaining course notes or rescheduling an exam or presentation.
 The student should not be adversely affected in terms of attendance.
 While most elevator breakdowns last only a few hours, some breakdowns have lasted as long as several weeks.
-The Accessibility Resource Center will make alternative arrangements if a student’s attendance is affected for more than one day.
+ARC will make alternative arrangements if a student’s attendance is affected for more than one day.
 When this occurs, it may be necessary to temporarily relocate a class to ensure full participation for all students.

 What if a required field trip is planned?